-As someone who has personally invested $810,000 in real estate crowdfunding since 2015, I’m clearly bullish on real estate and this new way of investing in commercial real estate.
+As someone who has personally invested $953,000 in real estate crowdfunding since 2016, I'm bullish on real estate.
+This article is a comprehensive CrowdStreet review after meeting people at CrowdStreet and spending dozens of hours on their platform.

-Because I have several million dollars of exposure in San Francisco and Lake Tahoe real estate, I decided to diversify my real estate holdings to higher cap rate, lower valuation cities in the heartland of America.
+Because I have over $10 million dollars of exposure in San Francisco and Lake Tahoe real estate, I decided to diversify my real estate holdings to higher cap rate, lower valuation cities in the heartland of America.

 My plan is to reinvest 100% of these proceeds back into multiple non-coastal city real estate crowdfunding deals across two or three platforms, instead of just one platform.

-I met up with a handful of CrowdStreet personnel in Palo Alto for a couple of hours and was intrigued by their approach to business and real estate investing.
-Here’s a detailed review of CrowdStreet and what I learned after speaking with management.
+I met up with a handful of CrowdStreet personnel in Palo Alto for a couple of hours before the lockdowns of 2020.
+Then I met them again in 2022 once the pandemic subsidized.

 As with any new initiative, there will be winners and losers.
 As an investor in real estate, you want to work with the largest, most funded, and smartest platforms around.

-I believe CrowdStreet is one of those leaders.
-They were founded in Portland, Oregon in 2014 after observing how other platforms stumbled and bumbled their way in 2012.
+CrowdStreet is one of those leaders.
+It was founded in Portland, Oregon in 2014 after observing how other platforms stumbled and bumbled their way in 2012.
+In 2021, it moved its headquarters to Austin, Texas.
+This move really signified to me the company's belief in investing in 18-hour cities.

-With roughly $25 million in funding, $12 million mostly recently by platform investors in November 2019, CrowdStreet has the capital, experience, and expertise to thrive in this new frontier.
+CrowdStreet has the capital, experience, and expertise to thrive in this new frontier.
+Let's take a look at more details.

 Minimum Investment: $10,000, with most deals having a $25,000 minimum.